- Search The Registry

 - My Account

 *On this date in 1939, "The Ethel Waters Show," a variety special appeared on NBC.
-The new medium then in development was called television.
+The new medium at the time in development was called television.

 As such, she would find herself saddled with a role, that of a warmhearted maid that misused her talents and, more often than not, distressed the actress herself.
 But her very presence led the way for everything of color to come over the next half-century.

 Africana The Encyclopedia of the African and